-Here at St Mary's we use the Kapow scheme of work to structure our learning throughout the school.
-The scheme enables us to create purposeful, inspiring and enriching lessons which children thoroughly enjoy.
+Here at St Mary's we use the 'Kapow' scheme of work to structure our learning throughout the school.
+The scheme enables us to create purposeful, inspiring and enriching lessons, which children thoroughly enjoy.
 Children are given the knowledge and skills to design, make and evaluate work whilst building positive relationships with others, living as part of God's community.
 All children are encouraged to use equipment safely and appropriately and are given opportunities to work together as a team.
 The quality teaching of design technology allows for a wide variety of opportunities, including learning new skills needed for the real world through a practical approach to lessons.
 Cooking and Nutrition is highly popular amongst the children and they really do cook up a storm!

 Across the different Key Stages children will lean the following D&T skills: